anishathalye/git-remote-dropbox/README.md

 In addition to the git remote helper, git-remote-dropbox comes with an additional tool to manage repositories on Dropbox.
-This tool can be invoked as `git-dropbox-manager`.
+This tool can be invoked as `git-dropbox-manage`.
 You can also create an alias for it with the following:

 ```bash
 git config --global alias.dropbox '!git-dropbox-manage'